The Calling of Saint Matthew: Subject matter

 The painting depicts the story from the Gospel of Matthew (Matthew 9:9): "Jesus saw a man named Matthew at his seat in the custom house, and said to him, 'Follow me', and Matthew rose and followed Him."
 Caravaggio depicts Matthew the tax collector sitting at a table with four other men.
 Jesus Christ and Saint Peter have entered the room, and Jesus is pointing at Matthew.
 A beam of light illuminates the faces of the men at the table who are looking at Jesus Christ.
 This is a depiction of a moment of spiritual awakening and conversion, which was something many Baroque artists were interested in painting, especially Caravaggio.

 Identity of Matthew

-There is some debate over which man in the picture is Saint Matthew, as the surprised gesture of the bearded man at the table can be read in two ways.

-Most writers on the Calling assume Saint Matthew to be the bearded man, and see him to be pointing at himself, as if to ask "Me?" in response to Christ's summons.
-This theory is strengthened when one takes into consideration the other two works in this series, The Inspiration of Saint Matthew, and The Martyrdom of Saint Matthew.
-The bearded man who models as Saint Matthew appears in all three works, with him unequivocally playing the role of Saint Matthew in both the "Inspiration" and the "Martyrdom".

-A more recent interpretation proposes that the bearded man is in fact pointing at the young man at the end of the table, whose head is slumped.
-In this reading, the bearded man is asking "Him?" in response to Christ's summons, and the painting is depicting the moment immediately before a young Matthew raises his head to see Christ.
-Other writers describe the painting as deliberately ambiguous.
+Art historians generally identify Saint Matthew as the bearded man in the center.
+In this reading, he points to his own chest in disbelief ("Me?"), reacting to Christ's summons while preparing to rise.
+This identification is reinforced by the two companion paintings in the Contarelli Chapel (The Martyrdom and The Inspiration), where the same bearded model portrays Matthew.

+An alternative hypothesis argues that the bearded man points instead at the young man counting coins at the far left ("Him?"), identifying the slumped youth as Matthew before his awakening.
+However, the consensus remains that the bearded man is the apostle.